-The tree is best known from the Poetic Edda and Prose Edda works by Snorri Sturluson from the 13th century.
+The tree is best known from the Prose Edda by Snorri Sturluson.
 In both sources, Sturluson assembled several different Norse myths and legends, and in all of them, Yggdrasil held the same holy status.

 Why was the Yggdrasil so important in Norse culture and what exactly did it symbolize?
 Let’s take a closer look.

 According to Norse mythology, there are Nine Worlds, connected by the Yggdrasil which is situated in the center.
 It’s believed to be a massive ash tree that holds these worlds in place, and as such, is considered highly important and holy.